NavidMohseni/Blogdown2/content/home/experience.md

 - company: "Maya-Stat"
   company_url: "https://www.mayastat.ir/"
   date_end: ""
-  date_start: "2021-04-01"
+  date_start: "2021-06-01"
   description: |-
     Responsibilities include:
-    * We are using advanced analytics and statistics to analyze and prioritize the activities that add value to businesses.
+    * We use advanced analytics and statistics to analyze and prioritize the activities that add value to businesses.
-    * Trying to overcome a range of challenges, such as optimizing marketing spend, forecasting demand, boosting customer retention, maximizing customer lifetime value, increasing operational efficiency, and saving costs.
+    * Trying to overcome a range of challenges, such as optimizing marketing spend, forecasting demand, boosting customer retention, maximizing customer lifetime value, and saving costs.
-    * Data cleansing, manipulating data, converting analytic thinking into action, and communicating to data-driven change.
+    * Data cleaning and manipulation, converting analytic thinking into action and communicating for data-driven change.
   location: Tehran
   title: Co-Founder
-- company: ""
+- company: "Freelance"
   company_url: ""
-  date_end: "2021-03-01"
+  date_end: "2021-05-30"
   date_start: "2019-04-01"
   description: |-
     Responsibilities include:
     * Analyze data sets from clients to create clear and compelling reports and visualizations.
+    * Using descriptive and inferential statistical techniques
-    * Communicate and share the results of the analyses for better decision making.
+    * Communicate and share the results of the analyses for better decision-making.
-    * Explaining technical material to non-technical audience.
+    * Explaining technical material to a non-technical audience.
     * Teaching R through conducting workshops.
   location: Tehran
   title: Data Analyst